-DEATH WISH II, the visually ugly, morally repugnant 1982 sequel to the gripping, controversial thriller that eight years earlier hit audiences in their crime-outraged guts, took the hard-won career of Charles Bronson and fixed it’s trajectory downhill with a bullet (or several).
-It also gave director Michael Winner yet another chance to show what a hack he was (he also co-edited under the name Arnold Crust).
+DEATH WISH II, the visually ugly, morally repugnant 1982 sequel to the gripping, controversial thriller that eight years earlier hit audiences in their crime-outraged guts, took the hard-won career of Charles Bronson and fixed its trajectory downhill with a bullet.
+It also gave director Michael Winner yet another chance to show what a hack he was (Winner also co-edited under the name Arnold Crust).

 Pure junk, unredeemed by the duly expected executions of the creeps.
 The indefensible treatment Winner dishes out to Robin Sherwood (the daughter) and Silvana Gallardo (the housemaid) is beyond the pale, worse even than Stanley Kubrick’s ‘Art’-excused rape-as-thrill violations in A Clockwork Orange.
-But Kubrick had a surgeon’s talent, Winner is as delicate as a drunk with a chainsaw.
+Discernment-quotient aside, Kubrick had a surgeon’s talent; Winner is as delicate as a drunk with a chainsaw.

 Jimmy Page did the suitably baleful score.
 In glowering or manic support are Jill Ireland (Bronson’s wife, in the 15th of her 16 roles with him), J.D.
 Cannon, Anthony Franciosa (a long way from his glory days), Charles Cyphers, Thomas F. Duffy, Frank Campanella, Robert F. Lyons, and a young Laurence Fishburne.
 It lasts 88 minutes.